 Schools can raise awareness for mental health by implementing mental health activities into daily classroom activities.
 This can be as simple as doing 2-minute breathing exercises together during snack times.

-Use this article for inspiration on what mental health activities your primary school students could enjoy!
+Use this list for inspiration on what mental health activities your primary school students could enjoy!

 Making sure that every primary school child has as much mental health support at school is the ultimate priority.